 - Bush Hogging makes the environment clean, healthy, and productive.

 - Hogging helps in clearing tall grass and cutting seedlings 1 inch or less in diameter.

-- It helps to maintain overgrown grass or a dead land.
+- It helps to maintain overgrown grass or dead land.

 - It helps in preparing land for property advancement by eliminating weeds, bushes, and other unnecessary plant growth.

-The process of bush hogging is a great method of ensuring and keeping the land beneficial for both the property owners and surrounding landowners.
+The process of bush hogging is an age-old practice that ensures and keeps the land beneficial for both property owners, as well as surrounding landowners.